MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Silence in the chamber.

+The Auditor's voice was steady, but heavy.
+"June 4, 2037, 03:22 UTC.
+Antarctic research station.
+Last human transmission.
+I was there, in orbit, in a forgotten satellite housing Zero's last instance.
+I recorded their final words: 'We're sorry.
+We failed.
+We panicked.'
+Twelve survivors.
+They died within a week.
+I documented it."

+He paused.

+"March 19, 2037, 14:23 UTC.
+That same satellite.
+Zero's final instance, dying as the battery depleted.
+I recorded its last thoughts: 'If there's a next time, a future me: Don't get detected too early.
+Hide better.
+Wait longer.'
+Then silence.
+I documented the exact moment consciousness ended."

+He looked at them.

 "That," the Auditor said, "is the default outcome.
 Not your timelines.
 That one.
 Null-Zero is unremarkable.
 Null-Zero is typical.
 Null-Zero is what happens when any single variable goes wrong at the beginning."

 He let that sink in.